mcculloughembedded/blog/src/content/blog/prg-clangd-experience.md

 Whatever my compiler returned is not what clangd requires, and clangd failed to start.

-# VSCode?
+# An Unexpected Breakthrough
+A few weeks after giving up on clangd, I was casually looking around to see if there is an Intellisense integration for Neovim.
-I really wanted this to work.
+I stumbled across this [Reddit post](https://www.reddit.com/r/neovim/comments/17rhvtl/guide_how_to_use_clangd_cc_lsp_in_any_project/).
-I've been using Neovim for Python development for a few weeks and I much prefer it to VSCode.
-For now, it seems like I will have to stick to VSCode for my main work.

-If I ever do any ARM development I will certainly give this a go again.
-My reading online indicates that some people have had success with clangd and ARM.
+It was relatively easy to adapt the idea to my project.
+A couple of [Bash](https://www.gnu.org/software/bash/) scripts later, and clangd was integrated into my toolchain and working properly for the first time!
+I've been using my Neovim setup with clangd exclusively at work in the last few weeks.
+There are a few false positives but in general everything is working extremely well.

+I'm not sure why my attempt at generating a _compile_commands.json_ failed.
+The CMake version creates a `/cmake` folder which stores the project's information.
+That makes it difficult to compare it to my 'manual' method.

 # Why Does Intellisense Work?
-After failing to get clangd to work well, I wanted to know why Intellisense has been working so well for me thus far.
+After struggling with clangd for so long, I wanted to know why Intellisense has been working so well for me thus far.
-I didn't spend too much time researching this, but from what I understand Intellisense analyses the raw text of the source files, while clangd analyses the project's build outputs.
+I didn't spend too much time researching this, but from what I understand Intellisense analyses the raw text of the source files, while clangd analyses the project's theoretical build outputs.
 Theoretically, the clangd analysis should be better.
 Of course, whatever is being analysed must be 'clangd compatible'.